william-h-oliver/fuzzycat/doc/howitworks.md

 FuzzyCat is an unsupervised general-purpose soft-clustering algorithm that, given a series of clusterings on object-based data, produces data-driven fuzzy clusters whose membership functions encapsulate the effects of changes in the clusters due to some underlying process.
 FuzzyCat propagates these effects into a soft-clustering which has had these effects abstracted away into the membership functions of the original object-based data set.

 The goal of this page is to provide an intuitive overview of how the FuzzyCat algorithm works.
-To aid the explanation, we will first look at a simple clustering problem that has no obvious solution &mdash; which we will later see that FuzzyCat can help provide.
+To aid the explanation, we will first look at a simple clustering problem that has no obvious solution -- which we will later see that FuzzyCat can help provide.